sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-### Step 3: Create the Time Line in Semantic HTML
+### Step 3: Create the Timeline in Semantic HTML

 To create the timeline in <span class="smcp">HTML</span>, we first need to decide how to represent it.
 If you're used to working with arbitrary `<div>` and `<span>` elements, you might think that's the best approach here as well.
-Instead of jumping right to these generic elements, however, it's worth considering other <span class="smcp">HTML</span> structures that more accurately convey the content. <span class="lgcp">HTML</span> that more closely reflects the meaning of the underlying content is known as _semantic markup_, and it's usually preferred over generic `<div>` and `<span>` tags.
+Instead of jumping right to these generic elements, however, we should consider other <span class="smcp">HTML</span> structures that more accurately convey the content. <span class="lgcp">HTML</span> that more closely reflects the meaning of the underlying content is known as _semantic markup_, and it's usually preferred over generic `<div>` and `<span>` tags.
 Semantic markup exposes the meaning of your content to computers such as search engines and screen readers for users with visual impairments, and it can improve your site's search rank and its accessibility.
-If we think about a time line in the context of semantic markup, it's easy to see that the time line is really just a list.
+If we think about a timeline in the context of semantic markup, it's easy to see that the timeline is really just a list.
 In fact, it's a list with a specific order.
-We should build our <span class="smcp">HTML</span> time line, therefore, as an ordered list (`<ol>`) element.
+We should build our <span class="smcp">HTML</span> timeline, therefore, as an ordered list (`<ol>`) element.
 While we're creating the `<ol>` we can also give it a class name for <span class="smcp">CSS</span> style rules we'll be adding later.

 ``` {.javascript .numberLines}
 var container = document.getElementById("timeline");